taublast/DrawnUi.Maui.Demo/README.md

 ### An updated nuget and demo are incoming soon with performance improvements for iOS (Metal renderer) and more.

-__1.0.3.6-pre__
+__1.0.5.7-pre__
-* Temprorary release preparing reworked demo.
+* Still a temporary release preparing a reworked demo with more custom controls examples.
-* `SkiaBackdrop` new simple control actually with Blur only, more incoming.
-Can be seen used in demo tabbar.
-* Demo: custom switch controls added to demo project to demonstrate how easy it is to construct custom drawn controls.
-* Too many fixes etc.
+* Many fixes

 ## Development Notes